Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Single Modality

-Another relevant modality for these cognitive estimation tasks is video.
-Videos provide valuable information from subjects, such as their facial expressions and body poses during different actions, which offer insights into their movements.
-For instance, the study proposed by J. Sun et al. \cite{SUN2024121929} employs this modality to predict cognitive decline, specifically MCI, using the I-CONNECT dataset.
+Regarding cognitive decline estimation, the study proposed by J. Sun et al. \cite{SUN2024121929} employs video modality to detect MCI, using the I-CONNECT dataset.
 In this work, the authors analyzed the facial expressions and movements of subjects while interacting with others on video recordings.
-Additionally, features such as lip and eye movements, which play a critical role in both verbal and non-verbal communication, are essential for detecting cognitive impairment~\cite{nam2020analyzing,dourado2019facial,jin2020diagnosing,tanaka2019detecting}.
-The videos were processed using a video Transformer called MC-ViVit, based on the ViVit transformer for video~\cite{DBLP:journals/corr/abs-2103-15691}.
+Additionally, features such as lip and eye movements, which play a critical role in both verbal and non-verbal communication, are essential for detecting cognitive impairment \cite{nam2020analyzing,dourado2019facial,jin2020diagnosing,tanaka2019detecting}.
+The videos were processed using a video Transformer called MC-ViVit, based on the ViVit transformer for video \cite{DBLP:journals/corr/abs-2103-15691}.
 With this implementation, the authors achieved an accuracy of 90.63\% and an F1-Score of 93.03\%.
 In the same dataset, the approach proposed in \cite{POOR2024109199} utilizes the video modality, specifically raw frames, which are processed using a video Transformer, namely the Video Swin Transformer \cite{DBLP:journals/corr/abs-2106-13230}.
 This architecture extracts spatio-temporal information from the frames throughout the video.
-The extracted features are then combined with a dense layer to perform the final classification of the subject's cognitive state, achieving an accuracy of up to 69.75\% and an F1-Score of 66.45\%.
+The extracted features are then combined with a dense layer to perform the final detection of the subject's cognitive state, achieving an accuracy of up to 69.75\% and an F1-Score of 66.45\%.
 This modality proves to be the most relevant, as it delivers the best performance when compared to other modalities.